Lough Gur is a mystical lake in County Limerick, reported by locals to hide a magical realm beneath its glistening surface.

-Lough Gur boasts rich evidence of ancient Irish life, Neolithic dwellings, man made islands (crannógs), pillar stones, ruined castles, a large Bronze Age stone circle, and a wedge tomb.
+Lough Gur in County Limerick boasts rich evidence of ancient Irish life, Neolithic dwellings, man made islands (crannógs), pillar stones, ruined castles, a large Bronze Age stone circle, and a wedge tomb.

 Today I thought I would finally share some of last summer’s photos of this glorious spot.

 Lough Gur’s current shape is very different to its circular outline of ancient times.
 Today, meandering shores kiss the feet of surrounding hills.
 Before the 1840’s the lake’s water levels rose much higher.

 The Hill of Knockadoon lies on its eastern side, but once formed a large island in the middle of the lough.
 Drainage schemes in the 1840’s lowered lake waters, revealing many of its archaeological treasures.

 The Interpretative Center, built in a thatched replica of a Neolithic hut, offers audiovisual overviews of the area, bringing to life over 6,000 years of archaeology and history.